azdavis/azdavis.net/posts/en/core-ideas.md

 > Does this policy tend to benefit those who already have structural advantages and privileges?

-If yes, I tend to oppose the policy, or at least support it conditional on the enactment of other policies that aim to remove those structural advantages.
+If yes, I tend to oppose the policy, or, if I would support it, do so conditional on the enactment of other policies that aim to remove those structural advantages.

 If no, I tend to support it.